Women in Sweden: 20th century onwards

+A 2023 study found that Sweden made considerable gains in closing the gender gap from 1940 onwards.
+Prior to 1940, gender inequality remained static.

 In 2021, Statistics Sweden using polls found that while women and men were equally likely to vote, women were since the 1980s onwards increasingly voting for leftist parties and which represented an increase in polarisation of political views between men and women.